 Lobster wars: what’s going on with China?

-China is big business for Australia, normally accounting for one third of all the export dollars we earn.
+China is big business for Australia, normally accounting for one-third of all the export dollars we earn.
 But in recent months, the economic powerhouse has inexplicably turned on its former friendly trading partner.
-Enormous tariffs on barley and wine exports have been introduced, imports from six Australian beef suppliers have now been suspended, and numerous shipments of premium rock lobsters – of which China is the world’s biggest importer – have been stranded at airport tarmacs.
+Enormous tariffs on barley and wine exports have been introduced, imports from six Australian beef suppliers have now been suspended, and numerous shipments of premium rock lobster – of which China is the world’s biggest importer – have been stranded at airport tarmacs.

 Exporters have been left scratching their heads, with many seeing once fruitful trading relationships halt overnight.
 Meanwhile, China is keeping mostly mum on the subject (when it’s not inflaming tensions with doctored photographs on social media), with politicians unable to get their Chinese counterparts to come to the table for trade talks.